DamienThomp/music-app-uikit/README.md

 - Album save/unsave
 - Artist follow/unfollow
 - Player (which will only play previews if available, Spotify ain't free)
-- Errors handled with alerts or content unavailable type views

 ## Screenshots